-I’m an Associate Professor of Anthropology at the University of Central Florida (2008-present).
-I received my Ph.D. in cultural anthropology from the University of Colorado at Boulder (2006), and I held a Postdoctoral Fellowship in medical anthropology and public health at Heilbrunn Department of Population and Family Health, Mailman School of Public Health, Columbia University (2006-08).
+I’m a Professor of Anthropology at the University of Central Florida (2008-present).
+I received my PhD in cultural anthropology from the University of Colorado at Boulder (2006), and I held a Postdoctoral Fellowship in medical anthropology and public health at Heilbrunn Department of Population and Family Health, Mailman School of Public Health, Columbia University (2006-08).

-Broadly, I’m interested in gender and governance.
+I’m interested in gender and governance, broadly speaking.
 Specifically, my research examines reproductive rights, health, and policies in Poland, Ireland, and in the context of EU governance.
 This long-term research is the subject of my ethnography, The Politics of Morality: The Church, the State and Reproductive Rights in Postsocialist Poland published by Ohio University Press in 2015, and the Winner of the Adele E. Clarke Book Award in 2017.

-My current research (2016-2021) examines the international/global phenomenon of reproductive health travel (in particular travel to seek abortion services), and is a collaborative anthropology and epidemiology project led by Silvia De Zordo, PhD, at the University of Barcelona.
-Based on a pilot project we conducted in London in 2014-15, we are focusing on travel between and within several countries in Europe: the UK, Spain, France, Ireland, Germany, the Netherlands, and Italy – see our website for details.
+Another current/recent project (2016-2022) in Europe on which I serve as a Senior Researcher examines the international phenomenon of cross-border travel for abortion care.
+This is a collaborative anthropology and epidemiology project led by Silvia De Zordo, PhD, at the University of Barcelona.
+Based on a pilot project we conducted in London in 2014-15, we are focusing on travel between and within several countries: the UK, Spain, France, Ireland, Germany, the Netherlands, and Italy – see our website for details.

-Locally in Florida, I am part of a collaboration with colleagues at the UCF College of Medicine on research that examines access to healthcare for LGB youth.
-We hope to expand this important work from a pilot study to a larger project in the coming years.
+Locally in Florida, I am part of a collaboration with colleagues at the UCF College of Medicine on research that examines barriers to receiving quality healthcare services for sexual minority youth, with a focus on LGB care.

-My research has been funded by the Fulbright Scholarship, The European Research Council, the American Council of Learned Societies, the International Research Exchanges Board (IREX), the Devaney Fellowship, the Charlotte Ellertson Postdoctoral Fellowship, and the Wenner-Gren Foundation.
+My research has been funded by the World Health Organization, the Fulbright Scholarship, the European Research Council, the American Council of Learned Societies, the International Research Exchanges Board (IREX), the Devaney Fellowship, the Charlotte Ellertson Postdoctoral Fellowship, and the Wenner-Gren Foundation.
 The Brocher Foundation, Geneva, Switzerland, has been an important supporter of my work and publications on access to assisted reproductive technologies in Europe.